lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 Changes from 06 -> 07:

-* Addressed AD review comments from Orie Steele
+* Addressed AD review comments from Paul Wouters and Orie Steele

 * Fixed some minor issues